sraghavan88/governing_dynamics/_posts/2024-04-15-parser-generator.markdown

 categories: Compilers
 ---
 ### Prologue
-The first stage of the compilation process is the pasring and undestanding the sytax of a language.
-Parsers job is look at code and make sure it follows the approved syntax of the grammer and also manipulate code structure to add or extract information
+The first stage of the compilation process is the parsing and understanding of the syntax of a language.
+The Parsers job is to look at code and make sure it follows the approved syntax of the grammar and also manipulate code structure to add or extract information

 ### What are Parser Generators
 Programs that recognize languages are called parsers or syntax analyzers.
 A grammar is just a set of rules, each one expressing the structure of a phrase.
-The ANTLR tool and tools like yaac translates grammars to parsers which are ready made code to parse the defined laguage in the grammar.
+The ANTLR tool and tools like yaac translate grammar to parsers which are ready-made codes to parse the defined language in the grammar.
 Grammars themselves follow the syntax of a language optimized for specifying other languages

 ### An example of a grammar
-The grammar below can be used parse an array of integers.
+The grammar below can be used to parse an array of integers.

 {% highlight ruby %}
 grammar ArrayInit;